Authored by the expert who managed and guided the team behind the Algeria Property Pack

 Insights

-- Most Algerian banks frame their housing loan eligibility around Algerian nationals, so foreigners should realistically plan to buy with cash or finance from abroad.
+- Most Algerian banks frame their housing credit eligibility around Algerian nationals, which means most foreign buyers in Algiers should realistically plan on purchasing with cash.

 What can I legally buy and truly own as a foreigner in Algiers?